santhosh-commits/Fasal_Selenium_Automation/README.md

 ------------

-The E-commerce site Menu module displays the entire purchase menu tree in a tab menu, providing users one- or two-click access to most pages.
+The E-commerce site Menu module displays the entire purchase menu tree in a tab menu, providing users one- or two-click access to purchase products.

  * For a full description of the module, visit the project page: http://automationpractice.com/